tektoncd/pipeline/README.md

 to another output `Resource`.
 * The (optional) `passedConstraint` key on an `input source` defines a set of previous task names.
-* When the `passedConstraint` key is specified on an input source, only the version of the resouces the passed through the defined list of tasks is used.
+* When the `passedConstraint` key is specified on an input source, only the version of the resource that passed through the defined list of tasks is used.
 * The `passedConstraint` allows for `Tasks` to fan in and fan out, and ordering can be expressed explicitly using this key.